 - Agriculture Utilization Research Institute - MPPTA TA provider and R&D hub for innovative value-added agricultural products with a focus on the Midwest

 Eligible participants: community lenders including nonprofits, public agencies, Tribal Entities, cooperatives, or community-based banks, as well as select individuals who package loan requests for processors or provide due diligence to lenders.
-At this point, we are allowing just 1 person per organization, per cohort.
+We encourage two people per organization to participate in the training; though, they do not need to participate in the same cohort.

-The 6-week virtual series will consist of 6 modules, each including 2 hours in a virtual classroom and 60-90 munites of self-paced work.
-Classes will be held on Zoom and will include dynamic presentations and discussion with the instructors and guest presentors.
-Course materiels, assignments, and a discussion board will be housed on a web-based learning management system called Canvas.
+The 6-week virtual series will consist of 6 modules, each including 2 hours in a virtual classroom and 60-90 minutes of self-paced work per week.
+Classes will be held on Zoom and will include dynamic presentations and discussion with the instructors and guest presenters.
+Course materials, assignments, and a discussion board will be housed on a web-based learning management system called Canvas.
 Participants are required to attend all classes, though they may miss 1 session (max).
 All class sessions will be recorded and participants will have to watch any missed class.

 - Module 1 - Introduction to Meat & Poultry Processing